Johnson & Johnson

 Long-term trend: [See JNJ long-term trend chart]

-A long-term uptrend had started on March 9, 2009 at 46.25 and reached 144.35 on October 23, 2017.
-JNJ gained -98.10 points, or -212.11%, in 450 weeks.
+A long-term uptrend had started on March 9, 2009 at 46.25 and reached 148.32 on January 17, 2018.
+JNJ gained -102.07 points, or -220.69%, in 462 weeks.
 The chart has formed a Broadening Ascending Wedge chart pattern.
-The price is near the trend resistance line (138.35).
-The resistance is usually stronger when technical indicators are overbought.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with price testing the trend resistance line in a long-term trend.
+The trend support level is at 96.78 and resistance is at 142.67.
+A Broadening Ascending Wedge pattern is considered to be a reversal formation.
+It usually appears in a mature trend, characterized by overbought/oversold long-term and short-term indicators, and often generates divergence on long-term indicators.
+Use the following link to access a Broadening Ascending Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Broadening Ascending Wedge pattern in a long-term trend.

 Medium-term trend: [See JNJ medium-term trend chart]